single-cell-data/SOMA/abstract_specification.md

 The format and contents of a Context object is completely implementation-defined.
 An implementation may provide a way to construct its specific context type, which can be used by user setup code to connect to the SOMA data store (represented above as the `somaimpl.create_context` call).
 However, client code should treat the `context` object on any instantiated SOMA objects as an opaque value, and only pass it directly as the context parameter when creating or opening other SOMA data.

-# ⚠️ Other Issues (open issues with this doc)

-Issues to be resolved:

-1. Are there operations specific to SOMAExperiment and SOMAMeasurement that need to be defined?
-Or do they inherit only the ops from SOMACollection?
-2. What (if any) additional semantics around writes need to be defined?
-3. Value filter support in `NDArray` has been proposed:
-   - Is there a use case to motivate it?
-   - This effectively requires that all `read()` return batches be sparse, as the value filter will remove values.
-   - Where the requested `batch_format` is `dense` (i.e., the user wants a tensor back), this would require that we also provide coordinates and/or a mask in addition to the tensor (values).
-Or disallow that combination: if you specify a value filter, you can only ask for a sparse-capable `batch_format`.

 # Changelog